 I certainly shall, he texted back.
 He looked at the sky.
 Last night's heavy overcast was thinning out, giving way to blue in the west.
 Alpha Persei, here we come.

 Janet duly came out of the grocer's and handed him a bag and his change.
 This required him to twist at the waist in a way that would have earned a sound "Well done, Mr. Darneley" from Lt.
 Sanders, so he could fit his right hand into that of his apparent self.
-He tucked the bag into the crook of his arm and mimed holding the reins in his left, and the glamour apparently did the rest.
+He tucked the bag into the crook of his arm and mimed holding the reins in his left hand, and the glamour apparently did the rest.

 "You should get some saddlebags," Janet opined.